Are you familiar with the unique batik prints created by the artist, Jim Tillet?

 Some of my favorites were his beautiful large-scaled maps of St. Thomas.

-Here’s an interesting article about Jim and how he got started in the wonderful world of silk-screening.
+Here’s an interesting article written in 1961 about Jim and how he got started in the wonderful world of silk-screening.

 The Workshop of Jim Tillet